 Tools to Help You Pass the Reading Comprehension Section

-- StudySpanish.com offers excellent short and long reading comprehension passages.
+- This website offers excellent short and long reading comprehension passages.
 Many of the passages are translated in English and Spanish!
 Yippee!

-You kind of need an “education” background for this section because the email and essay parts will be in the context of education.
+You must have some “education” background for this part because the email and essay parts will be in the context of education.

 - Practice writing a lesson plan in the BTLPT format, and don’t deviate too much from it.
-Make sure your lesson plan is student-centered, hands-on/interactive for students, and includes a formal/informal assessment.
+Make sure your lesson plan is student-centered, hands-on, and includes a formal/informal assessment.

 - Know a wide variety of vocabulary from different content areas.
-If the lesson plan topic is poetry, you’ll be expected to list vocabulary on the lesson plan related to poetry.
-You don’t want points taken off simply because you don’t know words related to the given subject area.
-So know your respective grade level terms related to math, science, social studies, literacy, etc.
+If the essay topic is poetry, you have to know vocabulary words related to that topic, and you’ll be expected to list vocabulary on the lesson plan.
+So know grade-level terms related to math, science, social studies, literacy, etc.

 - For the essay, construct it as you would an essay in English.
 Have an introduction, two or three main idea paragraphs with supporting details, and a conclusion that sums up the main point.

-- Throughout the written expression section, write in the appropriate register (formal vs. informal), and make good use of accent marks!
+- Throughout the written expression section, write in the appropriate register.

 These are my tips for how to pass the BTLPT Texas certification exam.